jsutaria/AI/README.md

 # AI
-An AI that creates sentences based off of an input text file
+A simple AI that creates sentences based off of an input text file